 Proposal Comments Transportation, we are proposing a regulation to modify the existing environmental assessment process for the GTA West Transportation Corridor project.
 The proposed regulation would create a new streamlined process for assessing potential environmental impacts as well as consulting on it.
 As noted in the ERO posting, a Terms of Reference was prepared and approved by the Minister in 2008 as part of the GTA West Individual Environmental Assessment (EA).
 Individual EAs are to be completed for large-scale, complex projects which have the potential for significant environmental effects.
 It is our understanding that the Individual EA (IEA) process will be replaced by the proposed regulation, however, in the absence of a draft regulation, the details regarding process, deliverables, how/when this process will address stakeholder issues, etc. and how the work previously completed on this EA will be incorporated into the new process.
 The proposed regulation should set out a clear and transparent process, particularly related to next steps, how issues will be resolved, and timing.
-An explanatory flow chart would be helpful in future communications. environmental assessment process for the Ministry of Transportation's GTA West Transportation Corridor project builds on our vision for a modern environmental assessment program.
-It does this by eliminating duplication with other planning and approvals processes and as a result, shortening timelines for building important infrastructure for Ontario communities.
-Please confirm what duplication is being eliminated as MTO is now in Stage 2 of their EA process (final stage).
+An explanatory flow chart would be helpful in future environmental assessment process for the Ministry of Transportation's GTA West Transportation Corridor project builds on our vision for a modern environmental Please confirm what duplication is being eliminated as MTO is now in Stage 2 of their EA process (final stage).
 The next stage should be to evaluate the alternative methods and designs in order to determine the preferred.
 This stage is imperative as it is through these studies that siting is confirmed, crossing sizes and structures are determined.
 Without the context of a draft regulation, it is unclear if this stage will be eliminated or it is this stage that is seen as duplication.
 Once the EA has been completed and approved with or without conditions by the Minister of Environment, Parks and Conservation, the project would then move to detailed design at which time further refinement of the preferred alternative design including the engineered design of the proposed highway would take place.
-As a streamlining measure, TRCA recommends that a protocol be developed for harmonizing federal approvals and any other provincial approvals early in the process to avoid delays prior to detailed design. completion of the preliminary design What are the shortened timelines?
+As a streamlining measure, TRCA recommends that a protocol be developed for harmonizing federal approvals and any other provincial approvals early in the process to avoid delays prior to detailed design.
+Shortened timelines would speed up completion of the preliminary design phase of the project, providing earlier confirmation of the transportation corridor to local communities, municipalities, and Indigenous communities.
+More broadly, this could What are the shortened timelines?
 With the existing EA process, there are flowcharts and defined processes.
 A clear graphic showing the proposed process, deliverables, including timelines is recommended.